docker/docs/ee/ucp/admin/configure/admission-controllers.md

     - Simplifies creation of `RoleBindings` and `ClusterRoleBindings` resources by automatically converting user, organization, and team Subject names into their corresponding unique identifiers.
-    - Prevents users from deleting the builtin `cluster-admin` `ClusterRole` or `ClusterRoleBinding` resources.
+    - Prevents users from deleting the built-in `cluster-admin` `ClusterRole` or `ClusterRoleBinding` resources.
     - Prevents under-privileged users from creating or updating `PersistintVolume` resources with host paths.
-    - Works in conjunction with the builtin `PodSecurityPolicies` admission controller to prevent under-privileged users from creating `Pods` with privileged options.
+    - Works in conjunction with the built-in `PodSecurityPolicies` admission controller to prevent under-privileged users from creating `Pods` with privileged options.
 - **CheckImageSigning**
-Enforces UCP's Docker Content Trust policy which, if enabled, requires that all Pods use container images which have been digitally signed by trusted and authorized users which are members of one or more teams in UCP.
+Enforces UCP's Docker Content Trust policy which, if enabled, requires that all pods use container images which have been digitally signed by trusted and authorized users which are members of one or more teams in UCP.
 - **UCPNodeSelector**
 Adds a `com.docker.ucp.orchestrator.kubernetes:*` toleration to pods in the